 Over the last few years, minimally-invasive procedures, such as high-intensity focused ultrasound (HIFU), or radio-frequency ablation (RFA) have gained significant attention due to the shorter recovery time compared to conventional therapies.
 However, the quality of these therapies can strongly depend on both the deformations and displacements of the clinical targets since the surgeon needs to continuously adjust the positions of medical tools.
-Thus, to ensure the target visibility under ultrasound (US) image guidance, several target tracking methods have been developed [8-14].
-We recently presented in [7] a robust approach that combines a mechanical model and visual estimation.
+Thus, to ensure the target visibility under ultrasound (US) image guidance, several target tracking methods have been developed.
+The first type of method consists in extracting key features in the US images such as target contours as proposed by Angelova and Mihaylova [1].
+Furthermore, the feature extraction can be based on a Bayesian approach for increasing the tracking robustness.
+However, such features may not be clearly visible in each frame of the US sequence.
+The second type of methods is based on block-matching techniques, where target motions are computed from small blocks displacements using similarity criterion like Sum of Squared Differences (SSD) [2], or Cross-Correlation (CC) [3].
+However, these methods assume that the displacement is the same within a local region block.
+The last type of approaches are based on the optical flow estimation such as the method proposed by Mikic et al. [4] or Lee et al. [5].
+Nevertheless, due to the poor quality of US images, such approaches may provide undesirable results.
+To cope with that issue, the motion field can be regularized by using elastic or fluid-like operators as it is proposed by Somphone et al. [6].
+In order to ensure physically-plausible motions, we recently presented in [7] a robust approach that combines a mechanical model and visual estimation.
 The good performance of this method has been showed on data obtained from a deformable soft tissue phantom.
-In this paper, we demonstrate that this method can achieve high accuracy on real-data by testing our algorithm on the database proposed by the MICCAI CLUST'15 challenge.
+In this paper, we demonstrate that this method can achieve high accuracy on real-data by testing our algorithm on the database proposed by the MICCAI CLUST'14 challenge.
 The rest of the paper is organized as follows.
 In section 2, we present the method that allows to track deformable target in 3D ultrasound images.
 In section 3, we describe the performance of our approach on real-data.
 Finally, section 4 concludes the paper.